andrew-fellowes/project-four-testing-ovarian-cancer/README.md

 <img width="253" alt="image" src="https://github.com/andrew-fellowes/project-four-testing-ovarian-cancer/assets/124494379/496a97d7-8549-4678-9565-8ec7cd91382b">

 <b>Summary of results</b>
 The first model, using 4 layers and 100 epochs, showed the most accurate results.
 It has an accuracy score of 86% and a loss score of 37% compared to the second model with accuracy of 71% and loss of 59%.
-Although this appears promising the number of records forming the training and test set (summing to 139 in total) cast doubts on the efficacy of these results, with the very real likliehood that hgih results were obtained because the model was overfitted, having learnt the training data.
+Although this appears promising the number of records forming the training and test set (summing to 139 in total) cast doubts on the efficacy of these results, with the very real likliehood that high results were obtained because the model was overfitted, having learnt the training data.

 <p><b>Keras Tuner</b></p>